TheThingsNetwork/lorawan-stack/doc/content/integrations/webhooks/cloud-integrations/tagoIO/tts-setup/_index.md

 {{< figure src="creating-a-webhook.png" alt="TagoIO webhook" >}}

-After following these steps, you can go back to the **Live Inspector** tab in TagoIO to check the messages in JSON format being received.
-To parse these messages use **Payload Parser** (check the [official TagoIO documentation](https://docs.tago.io/en/categories/36-payload-parser)).
+After following these steps, you will see messages arrive in the **Live Inspector** tab in TagoIO.